kragen/dercuano/markdown/rsync-message-base.md

-rdiff, and some other software.  zsync in particular allows a sender-server participant in the protocol to be nothing more than a dumb HTTP server capable of byte-range access; this is achieved by precomputing the digest and placing it in a "zsync file" on a web server that points to the real file.
-The zsync client, upon fetching the digest file, can run the rolling checksum over its local version, occasionally running the strong checksum, and compute the set of byte-ranges that it needs to fetch from the origin server to reconstruct the origin server's version of the file.
+rdiff, and some other software.  zsync in particular allows a sender-server participant in the protocol to be nothing more than a dumb HTTP server capable of byte-range access; this is achieved by precomputing the digest and placing it in a “zsync file” on a web server that points to the real file.
+The zsync client, upon fetching the digest file, can run the rolling checksum over its local version, occasionally running the strong checksum, and compute the set of byte-ranges that it needs to fetch from the origin server to reconstruct the origin server’s version of the file.

-If you want to rsync a mebibyte of data using a block size of 4 kibibyte ([Tridgell's dissertation][0] discusses block-size tradeoffs in chapter 3, finding optimal block sizes in the range of 256 bytes to 8 kibibytes for a few datasets), the digest to be transmitted will be 5 kibibytes, 0.5% of the total.
+If you want to rsync a mebibyte of data using a block size of 4 kibibyte ([Tridgell’s dissertation][0] discusses block-size tradeoffs in chapter 3, finding optimal block sizes in the range of 256 bytes to 8 kibibytes for a few datasets), the digest to be transmitted will be 5 kibibytes, 0.5% of the total.

 [0]: https://www.samba.org/~tridge/phd_thesis.pdf

-Note, however, that this 0.5% doesn't decrease as the file size increases, unless you also increase the block size.
+Note, however, that this 0.5% doesn’t decrease as the file size increases, unless you also increase the block size.
 If you were to digest 10 tebibytes using 4-KiB blocks and 20-byte digest entries, your digest would be 50 gibibytes.